HorseSword/joplin-plugin-notellm/README.md

 # Usage Instructions

-**This plugin can only work in markdown editor!!!!**

-**This plugin can only work in markdown editor!!!!**

-**This plugin can only work in markdown editor!!!!**
+## Step 1.
+Installation

+### Automatic

+- Go to `Tools > Options > Plugins`, search for `NoteLLM`, click Install plugin,
+- Restart Joplin to enable it.

+### Manual

+- Download the "".jpl" file at [github](https://github.com/HorseSword/joplin-plugin-notellm/releases)
+- Go to `Tools > Options > Plugins`, click on the gear wheel and select `Install from file`
+- Select the ".jpl" file to install it.
+- Restart Joplin to enable it.

+## Step 2.
+Settings

-After installing this plugin, you should go to settings to configure your ai options.
+After installing this plugin, you should go to settings to configure your AI options.

+Go to `Tools > Options > NoteLLM`.

 At least input one URL, API key, and model name.

 You can configure up to 3 LLMs and switch among them.

-## Some examples for settings
+### Some examples for settings

 Currently, this plugin support OpenAI-API (including OpenAI compatibility APIs).
 Thanks to [Ian Channing](https://github.com/ianchanning).